somnambulist-tech/sync-it/readme.md

 ### Protecting Yourself From File Overwrites

-By way of some safe-guards you can configure a global mutagen config by adding a `.mutagen.toml` file to your home folder `cd ~`.
+By way of some safe-guards you can configure a global mutagen config by adding a `.mutagen.toml` or `.mutagen.yml` file to your home folder `cd ~`.
 This file defines global defaults that will be applied to all sessions (see mutagen.io for more details)

+__Note:__ the TOML format is deprecated from Mutagen 0.10.0.
+YAML should be used.

 ```
 [ignore]